akhaledmedy2/loyalty-points/Readme.md

 # Getting Started

 ## Overview
-* This microservice is to calculate rewarded points for each transaction
-* Transaction table is responsible for saving transaction details with its specific customer
-* Customer table is for our existing customers in the system
-* Rewarded points table is for saving calculated points for each customer per month
+* This microservice is to calculate rewarded points for each transaction and responsible for saving transaction details with its specific customer also is responsbile for our existing customers in the system with saving calculated points for each customer per month
-* In transaction rest controller, there is 2 endpoints
-  * One for create new transaction with pending status
-  * One for update transaction that commits the transaction and calculate its reward points
-* In customer rest controller, the report endpoint is to get rewarded points for each customer in the previous quarter of year
-* Report endpoint is paginated to avoid load all records at once
-* Some attributes have validation like (amount = 0, empty strings, etc)
-* If some data not found in database, exception will be thrown like (400)

 ### project setup
 * Spring boot: 2.7.2